andrewphm/slacker/README.md

 The project is still a work-in-progress but as far as the core functionality goes, it works as a minimum viable product.

-- Add more client-side validation for the sign up form.
-Ensuring the passwords match, use Regex to validate inputs, etc.
-- Add alerts when sign in data is invalid.
-Currently the server will send back a 400 status code but nothing on the front-end pops up.
 - Styling and responsiveness
-- Use React useContext hook to pass props instead of prop drilling.
+- Utilize useContext hook or Redux for state management instead of prop drilling.

 ## Available Scripts